MrNosferatu/mangadex-library-exporter/README.md

    - `3`: Export CSV
    - `4`: Logout
    - `q`: Quit
-4. When exporting as MAL XML, it will export all manga without MAL ID into a seperate file and some of those manga might have AniList ID.
+4. When exporting as MAL XML, it will export all manga unlinked to MAL but might be linked to AniList into a seperate file.
 If you choose to add those manga to your AniList Account, follow the instructions to authenticate and authorize the app.

 ## AniList API Authentication
 - You will be guided through the Authorization Code Grant flow.